balderdashy/sails-adapter-boilerplate/README.md

 It's usually pretty easy to add your own adapters for integrating with proprietary systems or existing open APIs.
 For most things, it's as easy as `require('some-module')` and mapping the appropriate methods to match waterline semantics.
 To get started:

 1. Fork this repository
-2. Set up your README and package.json file.
+2. Set up your `README.md` and `package.json` file.
 Sails.js adapter module names are of the form sails-*, where * is the name of the datastore or service you're integrating with.
 3. Build your adapter.

 ## How to test your adapter
+1. Configure the interfaces you plan to support in `adapter.json`.
-1. Run `npm link` in this adapter's directory
+2. Run `npm tests` in this adapter's directory.
-2. Clone the sails.js core and modify the tests to use your new adapter.
-3. Run `npm link sails-boilerplate`
-4. From the sails.js core directory, run `npm test`.

 ## Publish your adapter